ferramdr/ferramdr/README.md

   - Highlights: Completed EDA projects, produced reproducible notebooks, and built dashboards to present insights across datasets.

 - **RazoConnect**
-  A collaboration/communication project (RazoConnect) where I contributed to backend services and data flows to improve messaging reliability and analytics.
-Focused on product logic and metrics that support growth and user retention.
+  A collaboration/communication project (RazoConnect) where I contributed to the entire development of the project, a full stack development tha challenged my skills and also made me leaarn a lot about database design and web development
-  - Technologies: Node.js, PostgreSQL, REST APIs, React (integrations)
+  - Technologies: Node.js, PostgreSQL, REST APIs, React, HTML, CSS
   - Highlights: Implemented endpoints for message delivery tracking, built metrics pipelines for basic user analytics, and collaborated on product requirements.

 ---